philipbrembeck/vegan-ingredients-api/README.md

 ## How to use
 ### JSON End-Point
 The APIs base path is `https://api.vegancheck.me/v0/ingredients` and gives out a JSON response.
-(Thanks to IONOS Deploy Now!)

 You can find the [monitioring status page here](https://stats.uptimerobot.com/LY1gRuP5j6).